ericbrasiln/issue_templates_test/.github/ISSUE_TEMPLATE/en-new-lesson.md

 ---
-name: EN - New lesson proposal
+name: EN - Lesson proposal
 about: Suggest a new lesson for the Programming Historian
 title: New lesson proposal for the Programming Historian
 labels: 1.
 Submission, English